Gen3 - Attachments - What is a Standard Fork Attachment in Gen 3 LMS

 Fork Rotator for JCB 560-80 (LAPF60+PRC55DT) weighs 983Kg and can lift 6T

-Some might call all of the above 'standard forks', but the fact is that the side shift forks weigh 300Kg more and the fork rotator weighs over 700Kg more.
-Attempting to use the standard fork selection in the display will create onscreen erroneous weight readings and pre-mature hydraulic cutouts.
+Some might call all of the above attachments 'Standard Forks', but the fact is that the side shift forks weigh 300Kg more than the basic Standard forks and the fork rotator weighs over 700Kg more than the basic Standard forks.
+Selecting and attempting to use the Gen 3 basic standard fork selection on the Gen 3 display, when one of the much heavier attachments is attached to the telehandler, will create onscreen erroneous weight readings and premature hydraulic cutouts.
 It won't place the operator in danger, however, it will become a nuisance by constantly cutting out too early.

 Attachment Load Center can also be different between the various fork brands and types: